The university offers that our pupils receive are a positive reflection of how the IBDP is perceived by Admissions Officers.

 Some pupils elect for the rigours of the IBDP because certain subjects are on offer that are not available at A Level.

-The most popular of these in recent years has been Psychology which Bradfield initially introduced as an online course.
-However, the pupils found learning online very challenging so we brought the subject in-house and we now have two thriving sets who are enjoying the course.
+The most popular of these in recent years has been Psychology which Bradfield initially introduced as an online course, however, due to popular demand, the subject was brought in-house and we now have two thriving sets studying the subject in the classroom.

 The IBDP is an educational programme that fits in beautifully with what is on offer for pupils as they progress through the years at Bradfield College.